Rhinemann/mage-hack/src/chapters/Characters_and_Traits.typ

 - Upgrade a #d6 Sphere of your choice to #d8

-- Choose and gain one of the SFX listed in Appendix B: General SFX. /* TODO Appendix B */
+- Choose and gain one of the SFX listed in Appendix B: SFX List.

-- Choose and gain one of the Limits listed in the Limit List.

-- Choose and gain one of your Faction SFX.

 === Orphan Bonus
-If you do are an Orphan, you can take a Bonus Enhancement twice, instead of just once, but you are unable to gain Faction SFX.
+If you do are an Orphan, you can take a Bonus Enhancement twice, instead of just once, but you are have no Faction SFX.

 == Completing Your Character